-Product from farm assured stock that passes through an assured supply chain can carry the Red Tractor logo.
-This scheme gives consumers confidence in the provenance, traceability and welfare of the animal.
-Depending on the processing plant and its customers, non-assured stock can receive significant financial penalties.
+Product from farm assured stock that passes through an assured supply chain can carry the Red Tractor logo and Quality Standard Mark on pack.
+These schemes give consumers confidence in the provenance, traceability and welfare of the animal.
+Depending on the plant and its customers, non-assured stock can receive significant financial penalties.
 There are also marketing schemes run by retailers that focus specifically on native breed or native cross cattle, with the aim of enhancing taste and consistency of product.
 These schemes can offer a premium for cattle that are bred from registered sires and fall within specification.